 They see people blogging every day and writing 12,000 words AND promoting on Facebook and try and match it.

 Why?
 Is your life a perfect match of theirs?

 The problem with trying to do everything in these finite amounts of time, is people often look at what others are doing without seeing the bigger picture.

-I’ve seen single mums complain they can’t get the word count that X writer does.
-However, X writer has no kids and works part-time.
+I’ve seen working single mums complain they can’t get the word count that X writer does.
+However, X writer has no kids and works part-time from home.

-It took me a while to realise that I couldn’t feel bad that I didn’t do what other writers did.
+It took me a while to realise that I should not feel bad that I didn’t manage what other writers did.

 I’ve seen people in the 85K challenge who are writing thousands of words a day.
-However, their situation might be a lot different to mine.
+However, their situation might be a lot different from mine.

 In the end, comparing yourself to others is never a good idea.
 Our situations make our schedules different.